romelgomez/next-envs/README.md

 # NextJS Environment Experiments

 The intention is to have a more close to production template for NextJS that will work in any cloud provider with docker and not with Vercel, with Vercel is a breeze to have this setting but more expensive.
-The most affordable (at this commit) provider that I know is  is railway.app.
+The most affordable (at this commit) provider that I know is railway.app.

 ## So we have two experiments with railway.app: